Big Bob Gibson Bar-B-Q Guide

-Alabama’s signature contribution to barbecue is a peppery, tangy, mayonnaise-based white sauce, and it was invented here — Robert “Big Bob” Gibson started smoking chickens and dunking them whole in that sauce in 1925.
-A century later the pit is still going and the walls carry the world-championship trophies to prove this isn’t just heritage, it’s active excellence.
-Order the half chicken, white sauce on the side and also all over it.
+Non-negotiable: Alabama’s signature gift to barbecue is a peppery, tangy, mayonnaise-based white sauce, and it was invented here in Decatur.
+Robert “Big Bob” Gibson started smoking chickens and dunking them whole in that sauce around 1925.
+Eating white-sauce chicken anywhere else is a photocopy of the original.

 |---|---|